2021-environmental-bioinformatics/HW_assignment_2/README.md

 Inspect the quality files of all sequences.

-- Use `trimgalore` to trim the sequences use any parameters you want.
+- Make a sbatch script to trim the sequences of each dataset using `trimgalore` and any parameters you want.
 Inspect the quality of trimmed sequences.
-If you are satisfied with the quality of the trimmed sequences, report the code below.
-Which parameters you used and why?
+Change the parameters if you are not satisfied with the quality of the trimmed sequences.
+Which parameters (final choice if you tried a few) you used and why?
+Add the sbatch scripts you submitted on your repo.

 - Write a small loop to count the number of sequences in the both _1 and _2 files for trimmed datasets and provide the code below.
 Output the results of the loop in a file called `trimmedseqs_counts` and add it to your tables folder.

 ## Assembly

 - Use `megahit` to assemble each dataset into contigs.
-Provide the code below.
+Use sbatch scripts.
+Work with one of the datasets first.
+Check the memomy used and the time it took to successful run this dataset.
+Optimize the usage to memory and time for the subsequent runs.
+Add the sbatch scripts you submitted on your repo.

 - Use `quast` to calculate basic summary statistics.
 Give the definition of N50 and L50 and briefly discuss the statistics.
 Which of datasets gave the largest total assembly?
 Which one produced the longest contig?